 How can automatic detection of mucus plugs combined with a quantitative assessment of wall thickening provide a full picture of mucus impaction?
 Mucus impaction is a prevalent characteristic in many lung diseases.
 Understanding it is crucial to make fully informed treatment decisions.
-Thirona's LungQ platform offers unique capabilities for determining the treatment efficacy for muco-obstructive and other respiratory diseases.
+In this blog, we discuss mucus, challenges associated with it and how AI can facilitate the process of mucus treatment and intervention development.

 Understanding mucus impaction is important in the treatment of various lung diseases